edengilbertus/Rosey-V1/README.md

 ## Admin Panel

-The admin panel has been removed from this website and is now available as a separate mobile application built with Expo.
-Please refer to the separate repository for the admin panel mobile app.
+The admin panel is now available as part of the website.
+To access the admin panel:

+1. Navigate to `/#/admin/login`
+2. Use the default credentials:
+   - Email: admin@roseygems.com
+   - Password: admin123

+The admin panel allows you to:
+- View and manage customer orders
+- Add new products to the catalog
+- Edit existing products
+- Delete products from the catalog

 ## Available Scripts